Standard Score ranking · Updated 2026-08-01

 Skip if: You don't shop Triangle-family banners regularly, or you don't clear the $80K/$150K income bar — the fee-free base Triangle Mastercard earns the same rates without the income gate.

-Best for: Digitally-native spenders who clear the $80K/$150K income bar and want a switchable reward plan plus lounge access.
+Best for: Digitally-native spenders who clear the $80K/$150K income bar and will actually re-pick their reward plan as their spending shifts.

 Skip if: You don't clear the income requirement, or you want simple flat-rate rewards without picking a plan — the no-fee Neo World Mastercard is the better fit.